ea-czech-republic/eagxprague.org/english.md

 <i>Ollie Base</i> is a third year Philosophy with Psychology student, currently studying in Cologne, Germany.
 Last year, he was president of Effective Altruism Society Warwick and is currently founding a chapter in Cologne.
 Ollie was on the team which compiled the SHIC curriculum and continues to volunteer remotely on the subject

-<i>Nikita Patel</i> Nikita Patel recently graduated from the University of Oxford with a BA French and German and used to work as an intern at Giving What We Can.
+<i>Nikita Patel</i> recently graduated from the University of Oxford with a BA French and German and used to work as an intern at Giving What We Can.
 She taught in Austria for a year, before setting up education initiatives for Syrian refugees and for disadvantaged school pupils in Kampala.
 Currently, she works in <a href="http://www.malariaconsortium.org/">Malaria Consortium</a>.

 ## Personal advice from experienced effective altruists